apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 ### Review checklist (for the submitted file only)
 * (See general review checklist at the bottom of the page)
 * Submission
-  + File has actually been uploaded to the OpenTargets cloud storage
+  + File has actually been uploaded to the Open Targets cloud storage
   + File in the cloud storage is the same as on the cluster (compare md5)
-  + (After review) e-mail has been sent to OpenTargets with eva-dev in copy
+  + (After review) e-mail has been sent to Open Targets with eva-dev in copy

 ## Step 3.
-Trait mapping pipeline [(issue template)](https://www.ebi.ac.uk/panda/jira/browse/EVA-1471)
+Trait mapping pipeline

 See information about the trait mapping pipeline [here](trait-mapping-pipeline.md).
 It is run with the following command: